 Finding resilience ahead

 No one can predict the future, but companies can implement long term actions that can add more stability, should the energy market continue to fluctuate in price and availability.
-Companies can consider looking into utilising more green energy, such as installing solar panels, and supporting the implementation of more sustainable energy solutions, such as wind power.
-Working with a logistics partner who has implemented sustainable solutions as part of their offering, as well as implemented more streamlined solutions like automated warehouses that have energy saving abilities, can ensure that transportation, warehousing, and delivery are not as disrupted by spiking costs and lowered access to fuel.
+Companies can consider looking into utilising more renewable energy, such as installing solar panels, and supporting the implementation of more renewable energy solutions, such as wind power.
+Working with a logistics partner who has implemented alternative solutions as part of their offering, as well as implemented more streamlined solutions like automated warehouses that have energy saving abilities, can ensure that transportation, warehousing, and delivery are not as disrupted by spiking costs and lowered access to fuel.

-An integrated end-to-end logistics partner will have more overview and visibility of developments and markets and will be able to alert companies to changing trends in fuel and sustainable energy sourcing and usage.
+An integrated end-to-end logistics partner will have more overview and visibility of developments and markets and will be able to alert companies to changing trends in fuel and energy sourcing and usage.
 Whilst there is no crystal ball of the future, partnership can make the cold winter a little easier to overcome, together.